Gregorius hits 3 doubles, Gibson sharp, Phils top Dbacks 7-0

 Diamondbacks: RHP Luke Weaver has cleared COVID-19 protocols and can resume rehabbing.
 Weaver (right shoulder strain) has been out since May 16.
 He is 2-3 with a 4.50 ERA in eight starts.

 Phillies: C J.T.
 Realmuto was not in the lineup.
 He was scheduled to have Friday off but was pressed into duty when C Andrew Knapp was placed on the COVID-19 injured list about 45 minutes before the scheduled game time.
 After Friday’s game, Segura hinted that Realmuto was dealing with a shoulder issue.
-Manager Joe Girardi downplayed that assessment prior to Saturday’s game, indicating that it was just a day off for his catcher who is experiencing normal wear and tear.
+Girardi downplayed that assessment prior to Saturday’s game, indicating that it was just a day off for his catcher who is experiencing normal wear and tear.

 UP NEXT